 Click here to view our financial aid page with a variety of scholarships and helpful links.

-The RN to BSN Bridge Program features an online learning environment that requires no labs, eliminating the need for students to travel to attend school.
-Students participate in class through online learning modules and discussions.
+The RN to BSN Bridge Program features an online learning environment that requires no on-ground components, eliminating the need for students to travel to attend school.
+Learners participate in class through online learning modules and discussions.

-Throughout the RN to BSN Bridge Program, students are able to participate in a Community Health Project and a Capstone Project that provide students the opportunity to contribute to their community’s well being and their employer’s efficiency.
+Throughout the RN to BSN Bridge Program, learners are able to participate in a Community Health Project and a Capstone Project that provide learners the opportunity to contribute to their community’s well being and their employer’s efficiency.

 Stand out among your colleagues with our employer-focused Capstone Project that challenges your leadership and knowledge capabilities.